5 Reasons Why Your Mindset is Keeping You From Your Fitness Breakthrough

 - You fly by the seat of your pants.
 You have a general plan of action for each day; to just "get through" the day.
 When you haphazardly are doing things each day, do you have an end goal for doing them?
 How will you know if you've achieved what you want to?
 Not having a specific plan for your day doesn't leave room for creative and committing to fitness, and that makes your workouts disposable.
 YOU are not disposable.
 Set specific goals and commit to completing at least 30 minutes of a workout or activity into your life.

 - You're "trying" to get it in.
 Simply put, stop TRYING and start DOING.
 Preparing your mind to have leg day is so much more positive and intentional than when you wake up and give yourself an out from doing what you have planned.
 I can try to sell my services to someone, but unless I prepare myself with the proper marketing materials and info to deliver to share how valuable health and wellness is to us all, my trying is just wishful thinking.
 Prepare yourself by seeing your workout on paper, laying out your clothes the evening before, and in the morning or the next evening, you will be on autopilot so you'll go right into your clothes and workout, no questions asked.
-This book below (click on the cover to pre-order) is what has kept me ON TRACK and CONSISTENT with my workout plan and the flow of my day.

 - You're too easy on yourself.
 Remember that comfortable conversation we had earlier?
 That may be the #1 thing keeping you from your fitness breakthrough.
 You begin a workout and get to set number three and think "This is too heavy, I need to lighten the weight.".
 Girl, you've already gotten through two sets.
 Push yourself!
 Don't be so easy on yourself that you miss out on the breakthrough that will get you to a new level.